Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: Experiment Setup

-In datasets, the environments are split into $61$ environments for training and seen validation, $11$ for unseen validation.
+\vpara{Implementation Details} In datasets, the environments are split into $61$ environments for training and seen validation, $11$ for unseen validation.
 When training on seen environments, the total number of training steps of local models is the same as centralized training steps.
 At each communication round, we use the participation rate of $r=0.2$, which indicates that we sample $12$ clients out of $61$ clients for the training of this round.
 We train each local agent for $\tau=5$ epochs on local data.
 We set the global learning rate $\eta=2$ following \cite{zhou2022fedvln}.

+During the local training process, the model is trained on its own local dataset for a few epochs under the setting of federated learning, following a hybrid approach termed mixed learning (IL + RL).
+The local model undertakes separate IL and RL stages, each involving loss computations.
+The specifics of these IL and RL stages, including the process of loss calculation, are detailed in Sec. \ref{3.2}.

-For the attack, the number of malicious clients $m$ is $5$, which indicates that one of the 12 clients in each communication round is malicious in expectation.
-When applying backdoor attacks during training in malicious clients.
-The probability of inserting the trigger at each time step $p$ is 0.3, which approximates the fraction of poisoned data.
+For the attack, data poisoning is executed by inserting the trigger into the view (see Sec. \ref{3.2}).
+Each view of a viewpoint is an RGB image, and each viewpoint has multiple views.
+The trigger we use is a random pattern that is the same size as the image of the view.
+We implant the trigger into the view by directly summing it and the original RGB image, then generate a new corrupted view.
+Therefore, changes are made to the environment by modifying its views.
+The number of malicious clients $m$ is $5$, which indicates that one of the 12 clients in each communication round is malicious in expectation.
+When applying backdoor attacks during training in malicious clients, the probability of inserting the trigger at each time step $p$ is 0.3, which approximates the fraction of poisoned data.
 The fix rate $p_m$ is $0.3$.
-These settings are default if not mentioned.
+These settings are the default if not mentioned.

 The global model at the server is evaluated on seen and unseen validation environments after each communication round.
 Evaluation metrics except for attack success rate (ASR) are evaluated on clean seen and unseen validation environments.
 When evaluating ASR, we poison the validation environments with $p=0.1$ and the same trigger utilized by malicious clients during local training.
 We then calculate ASR by validating the poisoned seen and unseen validation environments.